KimiaaK/F1-Data-Analysis/README.md

 # F1 Minisector Analysis with Fast-F1 and Matplotlib

 ## Overview
-This project is designed to analyze telemetry data from a Formula 1 race session and visualize the performance of two drivers across the track.
+This project is designed to analyze telemetry data from a Formula 1 "race session" and visualize the performance of two drivers across the track in the British GP 2024.
 We compare the speed of Max Verstappen ("VER") and Lewis Hamilton ("HAM") in different sections of the track (minisectors) to determine who is faster in each part.
 This analysis uses the Fast-F1 library, along with `matplotlib` for visualization.

 The script processes telemetry data and divides the track into equally sized segments called "minisectors."
 We then determine which driver was fastest in each minisector, creating a color-coded visualization to show the fastest driver for each segment.